-The competition is separated into five sections: Fiction & Documentary contains a selection of international narrative and documentary shorts, whereas Animation Avantgarde features international innovative short animation films.
+The competition is separated into four sections: Fiction & Documentary contains a selection of international narrative and documentary shorts, whereas Animation Avantgarde features international innovative short animation films.
 The National Competition is conceived as a showcase of current Austrian short film-making, no matter if fiction, animation or documentary.
 2013 also brought the creation of a new competition, debuting the Austrian music video award.
-Finally, our late night competition Très chic brings out the most bizarre and absurd films, awarded by the audience with the Prix Très chic.

 Doris Bauer & Marija Milovanovic